Pennsylvania College of Optometry

 - What is the anticipated size of the class?

-- The initial class size for the Scholars Program is targeted for no more than ten students (estimated 6-10).
+- The current class size for the Scholars Program is no more than ten students.
 Ultimately, the goal is to grow the Program each year, reaching a maximum of no more than 20 students.
-PCO will continue to offer its current traditional Doctor of Optometry degree program.
+Salus University PCO will continue to offer its current traditional Doctor of Optometry degree program.

 - Will the Scholars Program classes be mixed with the traditional optometry program students?